NET WORTH: Unknown

 FUNDING AREAS: Digital Access, Arts and Culture, Education, Affordable Housing

 BACKGROUND: Brewster Kahle earned a degree from MIT in 1982, and in 1983, helped start Thinking Machines, a parallel supercomputer maker, serving as lead engineer for six years.
 In 1989, Kahle invented the Internet’s first publishing system, the WAIS system, and also founded WAIS Inc., a pioneering electronic publishing company.
 WAIS Inc. was sold to America Online in 1995 for $15 million.
 Another project, Alexa Internet, which logged Internet traffic patterns and recommended sites, went to Amazon for $250 million in 1999.
 Kahle is a founder and leader of the Internet Archive and helped implement the Wayback Machine, which allows public access to the World Wide Web archive that the Internet Archive has been gathering since 1996.
-In 2011, it was reported that Kahle is compiling a collection of a single print copy of every book that has been published; at that time, he had accumulated about 500,000 volumes, which he keeps in specially climatized storage containers.
-As you can see, he takes information archival and access very seriously.
+Additionally, Kahle is attempting to collect a single print copy of every book that has ever been published; he keeps these in specially climatized storage containers.
+All of this goes to show, he takes information archival and access very seriously.

 ARTS & CULTURE: Mary is a collector of artists' books and has some 2,000 pieces in her collection.
-She co-founded and is the board president of the San Francisco Center for the Book, which offers "book arts classes, lectures and exhibitions for Bay Area Artists;" more than 400 workshops are offered here annually, with the focus primarily being on letterpress printing, bookbinding and general bookmaking instruction.
-Other recent support in this area has gone to Minnesota Center for the Book Arts; Center for Art In Translation; The Codex Foundation, which promotes "the hand-made book in all its forms;" The Grolier Club, "a membership organization founded in 1884 for aficionados of the graphic arts;" the San Francisco Mime Troupe; and Bread and Puppet Theatre in Vermont.
+She co-founded and is the board president of the San Francisco Center for the Book, which offers "book arts classes, lectures and exhibitions for Bay Area Artists," and more than 400 workshops annually, with letterpress printing, bookbinding, and general bookmaking instruction as priorities.
+Other past grantees include Minnesota Center for the Book Arts; Center for Art In Translation; The Codex Foundation, which promotes "the hand-made book in all its forms;" The Grolier Club, "a membership organization founded in 1884 for aficionados of the graphic arts;" the San Francisco Mime Troupe; and Bread and Puppet Theatre in Vermont.

-More conventional arts and culture institutions such as San Francisco Art Institute, California Academy of Sciences and The Exploratorium have also been supported.
-Money has also recently gone to The Long Now Foundation, which was established to "develop Clock and Library projects."
+Kahle-Austin also supports more conventional arts and culture institutions such as San Francisco Art Institute, California Academy of Sciences and The Exploratorium and The Long Now Foundation, which was established to "develop Clock and Library projects."
 Most recently, Kahle announced via his blog the launch of The Great 78 Project, which preserves 78 rpm records and digitizes their content, making it widely available.

 EDUCATION: The couple makes annual contributions to the Oberlin Alumni Association, where their oldest son, Caslon, matriculated after graduating from Urban High School San Francisco.
-In 2013, the year that Caslon graduated, Urban High School received $31,000 from the KahleAustin Foundation.
+In 2013, the year that Caslon graduated, the Kahle-Austin Foundation gave $31,000 to Urban High School.

-A component of the couple's philanthropy in this area involves arts education, with recent money going to Oxbow School, "a private single semester arts school for high school juniors and seniors located in Napa, California."
-Sums have also gone to Wellesley College, UC Berkeley Law, and San Francisco Nature Education.
+A component of the couple's philanthropy in this area involves arts education, with support going to Oxbow School, "a private single semester arts school for high school juniors and seniors located in Napa, California."
+Kahle-Austin has also supported Wellesley College, UC Berkeley Law, and San Francisco Nature Education.

-OTHER: Recent support has gone to Democracy Now!, the ACLU Foundation, Planned Parenthood and the San Francisco Foundation, which supports a variety of programs and initiatives to improve social equality and upward economic mobility for communities in the Bay Area.
-But the single largest disbursement by the KahleAustin Foundation in 2014 and 2015 was to the Fidelity Charitable Gift Fund, a donor-advised fund, in the amount of $1.5 million and $2 million, respectively.
+OTHER: Past grantees also include Democracy Now!, the ACLU Foundation, Planned Parenthood, and the San Francisco Foundation, which supports a variety of programs and initiatives to improve social equality and upward economic mobility for communities in the Bay Area.
+But the Kahle-Austin Foundation’s single largest disbursement in 2014 and 2015 was to the Fidelity Charitable Gift Fund, a donor-advised fund, in the amount of $1.5 million and $2 million, respectively.

 The KahleAustin Foundation doesn't have much of a web presence or a clear way to get in touch with the couple, but below is an address: